In this social media management guide, you’ll learn:

 “You must strike a balance between the time it takes to compile a report and the value it provides.
 Additionally, different roles within the company should be looking at different levels of reports, at different intervals.”

-Pros: Easily monitor brand mentions and conversations.
+Pros: You can easily monitor brand mentions and conversations.
 Tip: Use social listening tools (e.g., Hootsuite, Socialbakers) for this.

 Kristaps Brencans, CMO of On The Map, shares another excellent reason for creating daily reports:

-“If there ever was a viral post with a large engagement boost, clients can see that reflected in real-time because of how close together the reports are presented.”
+“If there ever was a viral post with a large engagement boost, clients can see that reflected in real time because of how closely the reports are presented.”

-Cons: Lack of engaged target audience and content strategy insights on social media.
+Cons: Lack of target audience growth and content strategy insights on social media.

 Pros: View valuable insights on new and trending topics.
 Weekly reports provide more context than daily reports.